clinaresl/exm/README.md

 ``exm`` is a Python package that automates the scheduling of UC3M exams.
 To this end, it provides a script with the same name, `exm`.

+`exm` enables the arbitrary combination of both /unit/ and /binary/ date and time constraints between subjects of the same grade or across different grades.
+It also allows the definition of different *setup* times required for the preparation of any exam.
+The solutions obtained are not only compliant with these user-defined constraints but also with current UC3M regulations.

 # Requirements #